Kordump/dhtpim/README.md

 For exemple :
 ```/bin/bash
+    cd bin
     ./irc.sh Nickname Channel Password 2> /dev/null &
     irssi -c localhost
     killall irc.sh
 ```

+Note :
-Note that this wrapper is not suitable for public usage.
+ - This wrapper is not suitable for public usage.
+ - The command `unbuffer` is owned by `expect` package.

 # Note on privacy

 As long as you are using a strong password, dhtpim does provide some kind of privacy.
-However, please note that dhtpim does not provide :
+However, please note that dhtpim does not provide and will not provide any of the following guarantees :
  - Perfect Forward Secrecy.
  - Perfect Anonymity.
- - Metadata leaks.
+ - No Metadata leaks.

 Enjoy !